p-na/ceph-dev-docker/README.md

 When you already started Ceph once, you can omit the `-n` flag.
 The `-n` flag creates a new cluster and hence you'll have to re-enable the `dashboard_v2` module after you've used it.
+By default the environment variable `RGW` will be passed to `start` with the value `1`, which is not the default of `vstart.sh`, so now you know.

+To, lets say, start a new Ceph cluster with three MGR deamons, do:

+    $ MGR=3 start -n

 ### Check the Status of the Ceph Cluster